Arlen22/TiddlyServer/GETTINGSTARTED.md

+# The Getting Started Guide

+This guide is intended for those who are less techy or who just like more verbose instructions.

 ## Where to Start

 The first thing you need to do is download and install NodeJS on your computer.
 If you're on Linux, read the note below this paragraph.
 If you have never heard of NodeJS and you either don't know what a "command prompt" or "terminal" is or you never use it, then just go to the NodeJS website (https://nodejs.org/en/download/), and download the installer for your operating system.
 Once it's downloaded, you can just run the downloaded file.